-The UE shall be provided with the valid information about the SAN serving the each cell in the test before the test.
+The UE shall be provided with the valid information about the SAN serving each cell in the test before the test.

 UE is configured with 1 SMTC for the inter-frequency measurement.
 Both Cell 1 and Cell 2 are associated with the configured SMTC.